Causal Nature and Dynamics of Trapping Horizons in Black Hole Collapse: Causal Nature: a general perspective

 (in this sub-section, $e$ and $p$ will always be evaluated at the horizon location and so we omit the subscript $H$ for them).
-For collapses involving normal matter, not violating the null energy condition (NEC) $e+p\geq0$, the numerator of the expression for $\alpha$ is always positive and the sign of $\alpha$ (determining the signature of the horizon) is the same as that of the denominator (proportional to $-{\mathcal{L}_{-} \theta_{+}}$).
-The behavior of this depends on the initial density profile of the configuration and on the equation of state, as we have seen from the simulation results presented here.
+For normal matter, not violating the null energy condition (NEC) $e+p\geq0$, the numerator of the expression for $\alpha$ is always positive and the sign of $\alpha$ (determining the signature of the horizon) is the same as that of the denominator (proportional to $-{\mathcal{L}_{-} \theta_{+}}$).
+The behaviour of this depends on the initial density profile of the configuration and on the equation of state, as we have seen from the simulation results presented here.

-As we show in the following, it is useful to exhibit the simulation results on a plot of $v_H$ against $\alpha$, since this allows identification of all of the conceivable horizon behaviors within the scenario being considered here, together with indicating the corresponding conditions for energy density and pressure.
-Using Eq.(\ref{v_H/alpha}) written for the black hole case, we have

-which is represented by a rectangular hyperbola, as shown in Figure \ref{fig_BH(alpha-v_H)}.
-All of the dynamical behavior of the horizons seen in the simulations, can then be represented by thinking of them moving along the branches of the hyperbola.
-As we have already mentioned when discussing Figure \ref{2m_R}: for collapses where the $R=2M$ condition is first reached within bulk of the matter (rather than at the surface), under conditions which are non-singular, a single marginally trapped surface appears there with $\alpha=1$ and with the local value of the energy density being $e=1/2A_H$, independently of the pressure.
+As we have already mentioned when discussing Figure \ref{2m_R}: for collapses where the $R=2M$ condition is first reached within bulk of the matter, under conditions which are non-singular, a single marginally trapped surface appears there with $\alpha=1$ and with the local value of the energy density being $e=1/2A_H$, independently of the pressure.
 As can be seen from Figure \ref{fig_BH(alpha-v_H)}, this is the only location in the diagram where a horizon with $e$ and $p$ non negative is neither ingoing or outgoing.
 The initial marginally trapped surface then separates into a pair of horizons, one outgoing and one ingoing, with $v_H\to\pm\infty$.
 The outgoing horizon, which is always spacelike, starts at the top of the upper branch of the hyperbola and then rolls down it, eventually reaching the stationary state corresponding to a null isolated horizon with $v_H=1$ when all of the collapsing matter has passed through it, so that $(e+p)=0$ at the horizon location.
 The ingoing horizon is also initially spacelike but starts at the bottom of the \emph{lower} branch of the hyperbola, and then rolls up it, possibly passing to the upper branch (the two branches are connected via $\alpha\rightarrow\pm\infty$) where it comes in from the left as a \emph{timelike} horizon and continues to roll upwards.

 The change from spacelike to timelike corresponds to satisfying the condition $e-p=1/A_H$, for which the denominator of the left hand relation in Eq.(\ref{eq_vH_BH}) vanishes.
 Once again, we observe here a connection between fluid quantities (energy density and pressure) and a geometrical one (horizon area).
 Whether or not the change to timelike occurs seems to depend on the initial density profile of the configuration and on the equation of state.
 We have observed it happening for the constant-density initial models (with both $\gamma=4/3$ and $\gamma=5/3$) but not for the model starting from hydrostatic equilibrium, where the ingoing horizon always remained spacelike.